saahuja/Multiplex-Segmentation-and-Spatial-Data-Extraction/README.md

 CD3_1.jpg, CD68_1.jpg, CD8_1.jpg, CK_1.jpg, DAPI_1.jpg, PD_L1_1.jpg

-However, this can be obviously directly changed for the FOV being analyzed.
+However, this can be obviously directly changed for the Field of View (FOV) being analyzed.